Steroid: Biosynthesis and metabolism

 The hundreds of steroids found in animals, fungi, and plants are made from lanosterol (in animals and fungi; see examples above) or cycloartenol (in other eukaryotes).
 Both lanosterol and cycloartenol derive from cyclization of the triterpenoid squalene.
 Lanosterol and cycloartenol are sometimes called protosterols because they serve as the starting compounds for all other steroids.

 Steroid biosynthesis is an anabolic pathway which produces steroids from simple precursors.
 A unique biosynthetic pathway is followed in animals (compared to many other organisms), making the pathway a common target for antibiotics and other anti-infection drugs.
 Steroid metabolism in humans is also the target of cholesterol-lowering drugs, such as statins.
 In humans and other animals the biosynthesis of steroids follows the mevalonate pathway, which uses acetyl-CoA as building blocks for dimethylallyl diphosphate (DMAPP) and isopentenyl diphosphate (IPP).

 In subsequent steps DMAPP and IPP conjugate to form farnesyl diphosphate (FPP), which further conjugates with each other to form the linear triterpenoid squalene.
 Squalene biosynthesis is catalyzed by squalene synthase, which belongs to the squalene/phytoene synthase family.
 Subsequent epoxidation and cyclization of squalene generate lanosterol, which is the starting point for additional modifications into other steroids (steroidogenesis).
 In other eukaryotes, the cyclization product of epoxidized squalene (oxidosqualene) is cycloartenol.

 Mevalonate pathway

 The mevalonate pathway (also called HMG-CoA reductase pathway) begins with acetyl-CoA and ends with dimethylallyl diphosphate (DMAPP) and isopentenyl diphosphate (IPP).

-DMAPP and IPP donate isoprene units, which are assembled and modified to form terpenes and isoprenoids (a large class of lipids, which include the carotenoids and form the largest class of plant natural products.
-Here, the isoprene units are joined to make squalene and folded into a set of rings to make lanosterol.
+DMAPP and IPP donate isoprene units, which are assembled and modified to form terpenes and isoprenoids (a large class of lipids, which include the carotenoids and form the largest class of plant natural products).
+Here, the activated isoprene units are joined to make squalene and folded into a set of rings to make lanosterol.
 Lanosterol can then be converted into other steroids, such as cholesterol and ergosterol.

 Two classes of drugs target the mevalonate pathway: statins (like rosuvastatin), which are used to reduce elevated cholesterol levels, and bisphosphonates (like zoledronate), which are used to treat a number of bone-degenerative diseases.